HananiahDominic/SQL-JOIN-ASSIGMENT/README.md

 # SQL-JOIN-ASSIGNMENT
-In this assignment i made used of SQL join.
+In this assignment i made use of SQL join.